sami-shah-210504/My-Projects/AI or ML Projects/Student Churn Prediction Model/README.md

 ## 📂 Folder Structure
 Student Churn Prediction Model/
 │
 ├── Main_Notebook.ipynb     # The jupyter notebook on which the bulk of the project was made.
-The main.py program borrows the majority of the code from this file.
+The main.py program borrows the majority of the code from this file. │                           # In essence, it does the same thing as the main.py file.
+But it has a sequential order of each step taken during the project.
 ├── data/                   # where the input CSV files are stored │   ├── invoices.csv
 │   ├── marks.csv